kokitsuyuzaki/TensorLyCV/README_AppleSilicon.md

 This README is for M1/M2 Mac users.

-In our environment, `Singularity` did not work properly for M1/M2 Mac (2022/1/6).
+In our environment, `Singularity` did not work properly on M1/M2 Mac (2023/1/6).

-Therefore, the required tools for `TensorLyCV` are not available via the Docker container image file on M1/M2 Mac for now.
+Therefore, for M1/M2 Mac user, the required tools for `TensorLyCV` are not available via the Docker container image file for now.

 Instead, all required tools must be installed manually.

-Here are the steps we followed on an M1 Mac.
+Here are the steps we followed on an M1 Mac to install the tools.

 Note that this README is not exhaustive enough to solve all possible problems.